 Conduct of Business

 25. All decisions under these Statutes are taken by consensus amongst the Full Members.
 A quorum is necessary for any decision to be taken.
-If the Full Members are unable to reach consensus, decisions may be taken by a simple majority vote of the Full Members present.
+If the Full Members are unable to reach consensus, decisions may be taken by a simple majority vote of the Full Members.

 26. Only the Full Members are entitled to vote, each having one vote.